derekargueta/envoy-rot-cipher-filter/README.md

 ## Filter Development

+Every filter has 2 main components:
+- The config, which for HTTP filters should be a subclass of `NamedHttpFilterConfigFactory`
+- The filter implementation, which for HTTP filters would be a subclass of either `StreamDecoderFilter`, `StreamEncoderFilter`, or `StreamFilter` for filters that do encoding and decoding.

+To support the v2 API, you'll additionally need a `.proto` file.
+Simply put, if your config is v1, then Envoy will call the FilterConfig constructor with a `Json::Object` which you can then pick apart and validate.
+If your config is v2, then it will call the FilterConfig constructor with a `Protobuf::Message`, which you can just cast to your protobuf-generated class.
+The details of how/why this procedure works is worthy of a separate write-up, but I believe has a lot to do with how the v2 API can use gRPC streaming.

 I started with `rot_cipher.proto` to define what the configuration would look like.
-That file the produces `rot_cipher.pb.(cc|h)` in `gen/`.
+That file then produces `rot_cipher.pb.(cc|h)` in `gen/`.
-This is a pretty ad-hoc procedure, and quite frankly the bazel `BUILD` file could be improved to use the native Bazel support for protobufs instead of calling the protobuf compiler in the `Makefile`.
+This is a pretty ad-hoc procedure that I constructed, and quite frankly the bazel `BUILD` file could be improved to use the native Bazel support for protobufs instead of calling the protobuf compiler in the `Makefile`.

 _But is using a `.proto` necessary?_